limei1221/limei1221.github.io/about.md

 permalink: /about/
 ---

-I'm a Machine Learning Engineer currently based in Suzhou, China.
+I'm a Machine Learning Engineer.

 ### Interests